Table of Contents

 - The output EMF of the generator is constant

 - Ac generator is used to supply power to anything that requires ac supply for example light, fans, large motors etc. while the Dc generator is used for testing purpose in labs.
 It is also used as supply of dc motors.
-It is also used for general lightning and to charge a battery.
+It is also used for general lighting and to charge a battery.